 Children of any age are welcome at Benguerra Island Lodge.
 There is a three bedroom villa which works very well for families and extra beds can be accommodated in the casinha room category if parents want to share with one child.

 Benguerra Lodge has an expansive lounge, bar and dining room – all with large wooden decks and indoor and outdoor seating areas.
 By the spacious reception area is the gift shop selling local handicrafts.
 There is also a swimming pool and small spa.

-Benguerra takes great pride in personal service and offers an experienced guide to accompany guests, whether snorkeling on the Archipelago’s magnificent reefs, or casting a fly from a boat.
+Benguerra takes great pride in personal service and offers an experienced guide to accompany guests, whether snorkelling on the Archipelago’s magnificent reefs, or casting a fly from a boat.

 There is so much to discover on and around the Island, on foot or in an open Landrover.
-Activities include: snorkeling, sea kayaking, dhow cruises, landrover Island tours and village visits.
+Activities include: snorkelling, sea kayaking, dhow cruises, landrover Island tours and village visits.